kudojp/StarBucksPromotionAnalysis/README.md

  I took 10% testing data and create a model from 90% dataset.
 I used Random Forest Classifier and tuned hyperparameters by using Grid Search.

- The final model tuned predicted testing data with f1 score ******.
+ The final model tuned predicted testing data with micro f1 score 0.80.
 This model is pickled in a file "data/model.pkl".

 #### Model variables